behappyrightnow/anagram/README.md

-# Step 10
+# Step 11

-We will now wire the application with AngularJS, and get rid of the need to click a button.
+Improving the look and feel.
+Taking advantage of Angular, we shall present the answer as a list.

+We shall stop putting the anagram object on the scope, and now move to using ng-change.